Firefighter: Firefighting priorities and tactics

 Some firefighting tactics may appear to be destructive, but often serve specific needs.
 For example, during ventilation, firefighters are forced to either open holes in the roof or floors of a structure (called vertical ventilation), or open windows and walls (called horizontal ventilation) to remove smoke and heated gases from the interior of the structure.
 Such ventilation methods are also used to improve interior visibility to locate victims more quickly.
 Ventilation helps to preserve the life of trapped or unconscious individuals as it releases the poisonous gases from inside the structure.
 Vertical ventilation is vital to firefighter safety in the event of a flashover or backdraft scenario.
 Releasing the flammable gases through the roof eliminates the possibility of a backdraft, and the removal of heat can reduce the possibility of a flashover.
 Flashovers, due to their intense heat (900–1200 °F) and explosive temperaments, are commonly fatal to firefighter personnel.
 Precautionary methods, such as smashing a window, reveal backdraft situations before the firefighter enters the structure and is met with the circumstance head-on.
 Firefighter safety is the number one priority.

 Whenever possible during a structure fire, property is moved into the middle of a room and covered with a salvage cover, a heavy cloth-like tarp.
 Various steps such as retrieving and protecting valuables found during suppression or overhaul, evacuating water, and boarding windows and roofs can divert or prevent post-fire runoff.

 Wildland firefighting

 Wildfires (known in Australia as bushfires) require a unique set of strategies and tactics.
-In many countries such as Australia and the United States, these duties are mostly carried out by federal, state, or local agencies.
 Wildfires have some ecological role in allowing new plants to grow, therefore in some cases they will be left to burn.
 Priorities in fighting wildfires include preventing the loss of life and property as well as ecological damage.